singhmarut/akka-sample/README.md

-# sample-project
+# akka-starter

-A project which shows functional programming techniques..along with Akka Actors...It's an exercise I found on internet and thought implementing it with help of actors..
+A skeleton project for akka...Also shows some functional programming techniques.